 About 10 million vehicles are scrapped in us each year.
 Now, remember the net gain of 7 million is the traffic you see.
-You see the 10 million vehicles crushed or shredded in the US each year contains about a million tons of polyurethane Foam and about 1,500,000,000 pounds of thermoplastics, which is trucked to the landfill or incinerated.
-We need to look at the options for ELV as the US has to come to grips with the problem as junked cars increase.
+Each year, the 10 million vehicles crushed or shredded in the US contain about a million tons of polyurethane Foam and approximately 1,500,000,000 pounds of thermoplastics, trucked to the landfill or incinerated.
+We need to look at the options for ELV as the US faces the problem of junked cars increasing.

-The Argonne is going to sell this entire process to Belgium, and the other EU countries are saying that for every 35 ELV cars just one engine can be sold, nearly 95% of all ELVs have negative value, yet the Argonne solution solves those issues.
-One issue with the recycling of steel is much is contaminated with copper, this could cause failure in steel frames on cars and especially with grain memory methods of manufacturing where the steel is trained to stay straight such as in steering rods, axles, truck frames, bridge components, buildings etc. if bent the steel returns to it’s intended design shape without worries of fatigue from torsion or other forces.
-The Japanese would buy it after all they claim their stainless is the same, but when 5% nickel is really used it does not rust like the Japanese steel, no wonder we are upset with their imported steel.
-Even with 505 stainless for underground tanks if we use the Japanese stuff our tanks will corrode much faster leaving us with significant damage to the environment and drinking well water and underground aquifer contamination although that was never discussed in the Kyoto treaty either.
+The Argonne will sell this entire process to Belgium, and the other EU countries are saying that for every 35 ELV cars, just one engine can be sold, nearly 95% of all ELVs have negative value, yet the Argonne solution solves those issues.
+One issue with the recycling of steel is much is contaminated with copper; this could cause failure in steel frames on cars and especially with grain memory methods of manufacturing where the steel is trained to stay straight, such as in steering rods, axles, truck frames, bridge components, buildings, etc. if bent the steel returns to it’s intended design shape without worries of fatigue from torsion or other forces.
+The Japanese would buy it.
+After all, They claim their stainless is the same, but when 5% nickel is used, it does not rust like the Japanese steel; no wonder we are upset with their imported steel.
+Even with 505 stainless for underground tanks, our tanks will corrode much faster if we use the Japanese stuff, leaving us with significant environmental damage, drinking well water, and underground aquifer contamination.
+However, that was never discussed in the Kyoto Treaty either.

-You can recover about 50 lbs of zinc from a ton of steel and yes zinc has a value such as undercoatings of bridges, use in pigments or marine or aircraft corrosion prevention.
-Plastics recovered is about half the cost of producing plastics from corn due to corn prices, with other plastics, eating and ethanol.
-Also in drought years, plastics cost more due to oil companies getting more as less corn is produced for taco shells, Kellogg’s corn flakes, and Tony the tiger.
-In all seriousness, though this is correct along with the artificial manipulation of the commodity markets as margining players, market movers, farmers hedging their bet against the crop production and speculators let it all hang out.
-One issue still remains, window tint, laminated glass, antenna, and heating element materials often embedded in the windshields, windscreens and rear windows.
+You can recover about 50 lbs of zinc from a ton of steel, and yes, zinc has a value such as undercoatings of bridges, use in pigments, or marine or aircraft corrosion prevention.
+Plastics recovered is about half the cost of producing plastics from corn due to corn prices, with other plastics, eating, and ethanol.
+Also, in drought years, plastics cost more due to oil companies getting more as less corn is produced for taco shells, Kellogg’s cornflakes, and Tony the Tiger.
+In all seriousness, though, this is correct, along with the artificial manipulation of the commodity markets as margining players, market movers, farmers hedging their bet against crop production, and speculators let it all hang out.
+One issue remains window tint, laminated glass, antenna, and heating element materials often embedded in the windshields, windscreens, and rear windows.

-In the EU there are also the same issues we have here, those old five-gallon flush toilets, refrigerators, washers and dryers, all an issue.
-I cannot tell you a number of toilets traded in drought areas and the non-energy efficient refrigerators traded in, in nearly every city in America and this has helped America become more energy efficient, but the mountains of debris are unbelievable.
+There are also the same issues in the EU here; those old five-gallon flush toilets, refrigerators, washers, and dryers are all an issue.
+I cannot tell you the number of bathrooms traded in drought areas and the non-energy efficient refrigerators changed in nearly every city in America.
+This has helped America become more energy-efficient, but the mountains of debris are unbelievable.
 Think about it.

 Netherlands and Sweden have had auto disposal plans in effect for quite a while.
-I hope you learned something from this because as used car prices fall and cars are worthless, there will be more scraped.
-As we sell more cars and newer more efficient vehicles there will be more scraped, as fuel cells come into play and we work out the bugs of technology problems we will see all those cars on the road end up scrapped.
-We need to have a plan and we are well on our way in the states, we can work better since we are in the same country and all on the same team, as long as the other states follow the BMP that fits the needs of the American People and do not try to build some special program to pay off their over spending as their tax base dwindles from cutting off the hand of the businesses that fed them all these years.
+I hope you learned something from this because as used car prices fall and cars are worthless, more will be scraped.
+As we sell more cars and newer, more efficient vehicles, there will be more scraped; as fuel cells come into play and work out the bugs of technology problems, all those cars on the road end up scrapped.
+We need to have a plan, and we are well on our way in the states; we can work better since we are in the same country and all on the same team, as long as the other states follow the BMP that fits the needs of the and do not try to build some unique program to pay off their overspending as their tax base dwindles from cutting off the hand of the businesses that fed them all these years.